darwinia-network/crab-docs/docs/builders/integrations/bridges/eth/chainbridge.md

 ![ChainBridge ERC721 balance](/images/chainbridge/chainbridge-image6.png)

-Remember that ERC721M tokens are only mintable in Moonbase Alpha and then they will be available to send back and forth to Kovan or Rinkeby.
+Remember that ERC721M tokens are only mintable in pangolin Alpha and then they will be available to send back and forth to Kovan or Rinkeby.
 It is important to always check the allowance provided to the handler contract in the corresponding ERC721 token contract.
 You can approve the handler contract to send tokens on your behalf using the `approve()` function provided in the interface.
 You can check the approval of each of your token IDs with the `getApproved()` function.

 !!! note
     Tokens will be transferred only if the handler contract is approved to transfer tokens on behalf of the owner.
 If the process fails, check the approval.